-Hey everyone, in Apicurio Registry 2.0.0.Final we’ve introduced support for some security concepts.
-In this blog post, I will explain these concepts them and show you how to configure them.
+Hey everyone, in Apicurio Registry 2.0.0.Final we’ve introduced support for some new security features.
+In this blog post, I will explain these concepts and show you how to configure them.

 Essentially in this blog post, we will cover the following:

-- Authentication based on Keycloak - optionally protect the registry such that the registry API and web console requires users to authenticate (BASIC and OAuth supported)
+- Authentication based on Keycloak - optionally protect the registry such that the registry API and web console require users to authenticate (BASIC and OAuth supported)

-- Role-based authorization - when authentication is enabled, you can also enable this feature, and users will need to have at least one role of
+- Role-based authorization - when authentication is enabled, you can also enable this feature, and users must have at least one role of

 - Creator-only authorization option - option to prevent changes to artifacts unless the authenticated user is the user who originally created the artifact

 Authentication based on Keycloak